-Programmed for US registration, but able to be used around the globe.
+Programmed for U.S. registration but can be used around the globe.
 Uses GPS to fix your location and access worldwide rescue forces when needed.
 Battery comes with a 10-year life.
 Easy to install and test.
 Ships quickly.

 This product is not as lightweight as some others on the market.

 Includes two beacons.
 Small and easy to wear.
 Automatically activated.
 Uses Bluetooth technology.
 Will work out of cell range.
 Alarm sound for smart phone.
 One device can monitor up to five crew members.

 These beacons will only work in a line of site in the 300-ft. range.

 Alerts emergency personnel.
 Can be registered with NOAA.
 One-time cost.
 Does not require a subscription.
 Made to float.
 Includes a built-in strobe light for night rescues.
 Activates easily.
 Compact size.

 The unit is pre-programmed to the U.S. country code, which may make it impractical for some locations.